Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Results discussion

 \subsection{Projection error}

-For the construction of the \gls{L-POD} and \acrshort{LO-POD} \glspl{ROM} we have to determine the number of subdomains $I$ and the number of modes per subdomain $q$, with $Iq=r$, which results in a basis that generalizes best outside the training data.
-To do this we evaluate the projection error, see \eqref{eq:error}, on both the training and validation data.
+For the construction of the \gls{L-POD} and \acrshort{LO-POD} \glspl{ROM}, we have to determine the number of subdomains $I$ and the number of modes per subdomain $q$, with $Iq=r$, which results in a basis that generalizes best outside the training data.
+To do this, we evaluate the projection error, see \eqref{eq:error}, on both the training and validation data.
 The results are depicted in Figure \ref{fig:optimization} for different $I$, averaged over both the training (solid line) and validation data (dashed line).

 A basis that generalizes well should perform well on both the training and validation data.
-We observe that for $I=5$ the training error is lowest, but the validation error is rather large, so the basis does not generalize well.
+We observe that for $I=5$, the training error is lowest, but the validation error is rather large, indicating that the basis does not generalize well.
 For higher values of $I$, the training and validation errors are much closer, but tend to increase with increasing $I$.
-In this case, $I=10$ is considered optimal as the training and validation error are small and similar in size.
+In this case, $I=10$ is considered optimal, as the training and validation errors are small and of similar size.
 This is true for both \gls{L-POD} and \acrshort{LO-POD}.
-For the remainder of this text we will therefore stick to $I=10$ for the construction of the local \glspl{ROM}.
-In general, the choice for $I$ is likely problem dependent and an a-priori study similar to Figure \ref{fig:optimization} needs to be performed to choose an optimal value.
+For the remainder of this text, we will therefore stick to $I=10$ for the construction of the local \glspl{ROM}.
+In general, the choice of $I$ is likely problem-dependent, and an a priori study similar to Figure \ref{fig:optimization} needs to be performed to determine an optimal value.